NPL to expand curbside pickup hours beginning July 6.

-Effective Monday, May 18, NPL will offer curbside pickup services of physical library materials following allowances from the Governor’s office and the Vermont Department of Libraries.
-The library staff will make books, DVDs, audiobooks, and magazines available for pickup.
+Effective Monday, July 6, NPL will offer expanded curbside pickup hours of physical library materials.
+The library staff will make books, DVDs, audiobooks, and magazines available for pickup during the following times:

-We ask patrons to place their hold requests using the library’s online catalog by 10 a.m. the day they would like to pick the material up.
+We ask patrons to place their hold requests using the library’s online catalog.
 If you have not yet set up your online account, we can offer assistance and explain how to place holds over the phone.
-We will take hold requests by email and phone to the extent possible, but encourage patrons to use the online catalog for optimum efficiency.
+We can take hold requests by email and phone to the extent possible, but encourage patrons to use the online catalog for optimum efficiency.

 For more of the nitty-gritty, please see our frequently asked questions below.
 We can of course answer any of your questions directly.